zachspiel/ChoreTrackerApp/README.md

 ## License

-This project is licensed under the GNU GPLv3 license - see the [LICENSE.md](https://github.com/zachspiel/ChoreTrackerApp/blob/master/LICENSE) file for details
+This project is licensed under the GNU GPLv3 license - see the [LICENSE.md](https://github.com/zachspiel/ChoreTrackerApp/blob/master/LICENSE) file for detailsa

 ## Acknowledgments